 Air Handler vs. Furnace

 The warm air inside your home is pulled into the system through return ducts and then go over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
-Refrigerant lines then carry the heat outside.
+Refrigerant lines then send the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complex than that, but the process itself is easy to break down and digest.
+Sure, the equipment is more complex than that, but the process itself is easy to break down and comprehend.

-Understanding all of your home’s heating and cooling pieces for the Hillsborough climate is probably a little idealistic, but there are a number of things that can be helpful to you as a homeowner.
+Understanding all of your home’s heating and cooling pieces for the Hillsborough climate is probably a little idealistic, but there are a few things that can be helpful to you as a homeowner.
 If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Fras-Air/General Service Experts a call at 908-448-2154 or set up a free appointment online today.